 2.3.3 Heuristic Approach

-A knowledge-based decision-making method for the selection of mixed refrigerant systems for LNG processes developed by Khan et al (2013) will be applied as an alternative approach in selecting refrigerant compositions.
+A knowledge-based decision-making method for selecting mixed refrigerant systems for LNG processes developed by Khan et al. (2013) will be applied as an alternative approach to selecting refrigerant compositions.
 The effect of variations in refrigerant compositions on the process will be investigated.

 2.3.4 Optimisation Software

-Aspen HYSYS also has built-in optimisation tools with global convergence characteristics and better robustness to starting point dependence in comparison to other schemes available (Hatcher, Khalilpour & Abbas, 2012).
+Aspen HYSYS also has built-in optimisation tools with global convergence characteristics and better robustness to starting point dependence compared to other schemes available (Hatcher, Khalilpour & Abbas, 2012).

 2.4 Micro-Scale Natural Gas Liquefaction Processes: Financial & Economic Modelling